frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

 For example,

-    # let data be some non-numeric transaction database
+    # let the data be some non-numeric transaction database
     data = [['banana','apple','mango','cake'],
             ['cake','banana','apple'],
             ['bread','banana'],